SSN-774 Virginia-class Program

 The Milestone I COEA examined twelve alternatives.
 The JROC reviewed and validated the key performance parameters (KPPs) for the selected new attack submarine design.
 The Milestone I DAB approved NSSN to enter Phase I in August 1994.
 The Milestone II DAB approved NSSN to enter the Demonstration and Validation Phase on June 30, 1995.

-A number of systems that will be part of NSSN underwent testing in FY97.
+A number of systems that would be part of NSSN underwent testing in FY97.
 TB-29 towed array and the ADCAP Torpedo Block Upgrade III completed OPEVAL in September 1997.
 The Submarine Advanced Tomahawk Weapons Control System (Sub-ATWCS), Ring-laser Gyro Navigator and Doppler Sonar Velocity Log underwent operational testing as well.
 A scale model of the propulsor was tested.
 When USS SEAWOLF went to sea, the following equipment common or similar to NSSN were observed; propulsor, wide aperture array (WAA), impressed current cathodic protection system, and active shaft grounding system.

 The January 1997 Operational Assessment [OA] report indicated high risk existed in several programmatic areas, since formal plans or funding didn't exist for the external communications system, the towed array, mines or ASUW missiles.
 As a result of DoD funding shortfalls, NSSN and supporting programs faced significant down-scoping which could reduce the effectiveness of the submarine.
 Technical risks were found in high data rate antennas and in other areas addressed in the classified version of this report.
 DOT&E concured with the OA report.
 Since then, funding has been obtained and a program started for an improved towed array.
-The Navy has identified and funded a number of technological improvements for insertion into different NSSN hulls as the improvements become available, and is studying others, which will be implemented if funding becomes available.
+The Navy has identified and funded a number of technological improvements for insertion into different NSSN hulls as the improvements become available, and is studying others, which would be implemented if funding becomes available.
 In October 1997, DIA released a new STAR.
-The impact of this on NSSN performance margin will require additional assessment.
+The impact of this on NSSN performance margin would require additional assessment.

 In 1997 GAO found that the NSSN program was not likely to meet the objective of producing a submarine that is significantly less costly than the Seawolf.
 Based on Navy estimates for a 30-ship, single shipbuilder program, the Seawolf's average acquisition cost was estimated to be about $1.85 billion compared to the NSSN's estimate of about $1.5 billion, and based on a 30-ship, two shipbuilder program, the Navy's current estimated acquisition cost for the fifth ship of the NSSN class had risen from about $1.5 billion to about $1.8 billion as of March 1996.